-A student's integrity is at the heart of her personal growth, academic achievements, and her development as an honest person.
-Trust and honesty are at the foundation of a Torah personality and are essential to a learning community.
-A healthy part of the learning process is having the ability to learn from mistakes.
-In a typical learning cycle, students develop the ability to present their ideas, listen to critical feedback, make corrections, and then experience the satisfaction of their honest final product.
+A student's integrity is at the heart of her personal growth, dedication to Torah values, academic achievements, and her development as an honest person.
 While students may be motivated to cheat or plagiarize materials in an attempt to find a short cut for perfection, any form of dishonesty is a significant violation of school policy and will be treated seriously.

-Dishonesty on any assigned work is a violation of Halakha and school policy.
 Therefore, please review the following policies: